hybridgroup/gobot/platforms/beaglebone/README.md

 $ ssh -t debian@192.168.7.2 "./beaglebone_blink"
 ```

 In order to run the preceeding commands, you must be running the official Debian Linux through the usb->ethernet connection, or be connected to the board using WiFi.

-You must also setup the needed permissions to run as non-root user, as described below.
+You must also configure hardware settings as described below.

 ### Updating your board to the latest OS